 Acoustic analysis of pauses: acoustic analysis of pausing tactic and acoustic timing is crucial for understanding turn-taking in conversations.
 Mismanagement of these elements can lead to misunderstandings hindering effective interaction between speakers.
 In scenarios marked by high competition, urgency, or disagreement, both speakers and hearers must navigate local transition points, such as pauses to facilitate turn-taking.
 In these contexts, a new opportunity for turn-taking emerges, prompting interlocutors to adjust their contributions to the ongoing dialogue, which may involve utilizing adjacency pairs or relinquishing their turn entirely (Kendrick, Holler, & Levinson, 2023 and Wang et al. 2023).Coulange, S. Tsuneo Kato.
 T. (2023) also found that the duration at which such an interruption is considered a pause varies significantly across studies, typically ranging from 100 to 400 milliseconds.
 This study aims to measure the challenges learners encounter when employing speaking strategies such as turn-taking and pauses for communicative purposes in EFL classrooms in Sudan.
 Specifically, it seeks to examine the effect of training on enhancing learners' performance.

-METHODs used
+METHODOLOGY

 The study employed an experimental design conduct of measurement that involved administering pretests and posttests.
 Participants completed identical test versions to establish a baseline measurement reflecting their prior knowledge.
 Following the pretest, the participants received intervention which finished in 10 weeks prior to the posttest.